Chartered legal executives are qualified lawyers who specialise in a particular area of law in England and Wales

 - advise clients and explain complex legal matters to them

-- negotiate on your clients' behalf
+- negotiate and correspond on your clients' behalf

 - interview and advise clients and witnesses